 Travel to Europe has gotten much easier since the peak of the pandemic.
 So European holidays are now an option – hurray!
 The best thing is that you can reach the majority by rail, water, air – or even throughout an air and rail trip.
 All you need to do is follow the safety measures in place and take your COVID passport/certificate, to travel with confidence.

 If you’re considering where to book a long or short European break, in summertime, winter, or fall we have some inspiration for you.
 Pick from our favourite European holiday destinations below…

 Euro city breaks in autumn

-In a survey by Which?, their members rated the top city breaks in Europe, which they had visited in the last year.
-Some of the best-rated European city breaks involved a combination of top accommodation and how easy the public transport made it to get around.
+In a survey by Which?, their members rated the top city breaks in Europe, that they had visited in the last year.
+Some of the best-rated European city breaks involved a combination of top accommodation and how easy public transport made it to get around.
 Other factors included each city’s historical charm, top places to eat and drink, as well as how good value for money it was.
 Here are the top European weekend breaks from the list…

 What are the best Euro city breaks?

 Kraków, Poland is said to be Europe’s best city because it has a pretty palace on every street!
 In contrast, if you’re a fan of dark tourism or want to pay your respects to Poland’s past, visit Auschwitz, which is an hour outside Kraków.
 If shopping is more your scene, scout around vintage shops while sipping speciality coffees in Warsaw.

 Throughout both cities, you’ll observe innovative chefs who’ve been revolutionising the country’s cuisine.
 In 2019, Krakow gained the grand title of Capital of Gastronomic Culture.
 So, if you’re a foodie, it’s well worth a visit.